Myrena Mercken UKCP (Reg’d), AFT, MSc Family and Systemic Psychotherapy

 Please contact me, also if what you want to talk about does not necessarily fit what is listed above.
 You do not need a diagnosis to be seen.

 £30 Initial assessment (up to 90 minutes)

-If I am not available by phone, please leave a message and I will reply as quickly as possible.
+If I am not available, please leave a message; I aim to reply within the same day.

 here are a few questions about Family Therapy that arose out of other's curiosity.
 If you want to know more or have very different questions, feel free to contact me for further information.

 Families (I use this word in the widest possible meaning, including any variation to the stereotypical mother-father-children setting, it can also include other people you have a close connection to)

 Sometimes it may be useful to only see the parents or one family member for a few sessions.